-O. Who is entitled to vote?
+Q. Who is entitled to vote?

-A. All shareholders of record as of the close of business on March 22, 2018, which is the record date, are entitled to notice of and vote at the Annual Meeting.
+A. All shareholders of record as of the close of business on March 22, 2019, which is the record date, are entitled to notice of and to vote at the Annual Meeting.

 Q. What is the quorum for the Annual Meeting?